How to Peel and Cut Up a Butternut Squash

-In this Cooking Tips post, I’m going to teach you some easy steps for How to Peel and Cut Up a Butternut Squash.
+This post has easy steps for How to Peel and Cut Butternut Squash and links to my favorite butternut squash recipes.
 And while I don’t judge if you buy pre-cut butternut squash cubes, the freshly peeled and cut squash is so much more flavorful and less expensive!

-PIN How to Peel and Cut Up a Butternut Squash to save for later!
+PIN How to Peel and Cut Butternut Squash to save for later!

 I think roasted butternut squash is one of the best things about autumn.
 For years I grew butternut squash in my garden and I got to be pretty good at peeling it and cutting it up.
 But I do admit, cutting up the big butternut squashes takes some practice.

-That’s why, if you live in the U.S., you’ll see those bags of already peeled and cut butternut squash start to appear in stores at this time every year.
+That’s why, if you live in the U.S., you’ll see those bags of already peeled and cut butternut squash start to appear in stores every year when it’s Autumn.
 (I’ve confessed to buying the squash cubes myself, even though I knew it wouldn’t ever be as good as freshly cut squash.)

-Detailed Steps for How to Peel and Cut Up a Butternut Squash:
+Detailed Steps for How to Peel and Cut Butternut Squash:

-(See below for a short printable list of these steps.)
+(See the complete recipe below for a short printable list of these steps.)

 - If you’re buying your squash in the store, you’ll may get one that’s shaped a bit differently than this, since most butternut has a thin neck with a bulb-shaped end where the seeds are.
 This is the Really Big Squash variety I used to grow in my garden.